Tessellation: History

 Some two hundred years later in 1891, the Russian crystallographer Yevgraf Fyodorov proved that every periodic tiling of the plane features one of seventeen different groups of isometries.
 Fyodorov's work marked the unofficial beginning of the mathematical study of tessellations.
-Other prominent contributors include Alexei Vasilievich Shubnikov and Nikolai Belov (1964), and Heinrich Heesch and Otto Kienzle (1963).
+Other prominent contributors include Alexei Vasilievich Shubnikov and Nikolai Belov in their book Colored Symmetry (1964), and Heinrich Heesch and Otto Kienzle (1963).

 Etymology

-In Latin, tessella is a small cubical piece of clay, stone or glass used to make mosaics.
+In Latin, tessella is a small cubical piece of clay, stone, or glass used to make mosaics.
 The word "tessella" means "small square" (from tessera, square, which in turn is from the Greek word τέσσερα for four).
 It corresponds to the everyday term tiling, which refers to applications of tessellations, often made of glazed clay.

 Overview

 Tessellation in two dimensions, also called planar tiling, is a topic in geometry that studies how shapes, known as tiles, can be arranged to fill a plane without any gaps, according to a given set of rules.
 These rules can be varied.
 Common ones are that there must be no gaps between tiles, and that no corner of one tile can lie along the edge of another.
 The tessellations created by bonded brickwork do not obey this rule.
 Among those that do, a regular tessellation has both identical regular tiles and identical regular corners or vertices, having the same angle between adjacent edges for every tile.
 There are only three shapes that can form such regular tessellations: the equilateral triangle, square and the regular hexagon.
 Any one of these three shapes can be duplicated infinitely to fill a plane with no gaps.

 Many other types of tessellation are possible under different constraints.
 For example, there are eight types of semi-regular tessellation, made with more than one kind of regular polygon but still having the same arrangement of polygons at every corner.
 Irregular tessellations can also be made from other shapes such as pentagons, polyominoes and in fact almost any kind of geometric shape.
 The artist M. C. Escher is famous for making tessellations with irregular interlocking tiles, shaped like animals and other natural objects.
 If suitable contrasting colours are chosen for the tiles of differing shape, striking patterns are formed, and these can be used to decorate physical surfaces such as church floors.